aschuler84/MANAi/README.md

 ### Prerequisites
 MANAi relies on *Intel's Running Average Power Limit (RAPL)*.
 Before using MANAi please ensure that your system supports RAPL.
-Currently, MANAi comes in two different flavors, one that supports Intel-based Macs and the second which offers support from Windows-based systems.

-#### Apple Users
+#### Linux and Apple Users
-The MAC-based version relies on measurements obtained using an adapted version of the C++ Mozilla RAPL implementation.
+The Linux and OsX-based version relies on measurements obtained using an adapted version of the C++ Mozilla RAPL implementation.
 Refer to https://firefox-source-docs.mozilla.org/performance/tools_power_rapl.html
 for details on Mozilla RAPL.